Playing Baseball as a Kid

 In March of 1957, we moved to our newly purchased farm one-half mile north of the village of Honey Creek.
 After becoming quick friends with David and Terry who lived on an adjacent farm, we began playing baseball together early that summer.
 David was two years behind me in grade school and Terry four.
 Both boys liked my catcher's mitt, mask, and shin guards very much, but David used the equipment the most.

 After playing together for a short time, we decided to form a team from kids in Honey Creek and play teams from other neighboring communities.
 Being the biggest and the oldest, David and Terry wanted me to be the pitcher.
 David would catch and Terry play left field.
 Now we had to find six more kids to make a team.
 In Honey Creek, we were able to find five more players.
-Jimmie and Skipper who were about a year or two younger than me would play first base and third base respectively.
+Jimmie and Skipper who were both about a year or two younger than me would play first base and third base respectively.
 Mark and John who were brothers would play shortstop and second base.
 The fifth Honey Creek player, Billy, would play center field.
 Now we only needed a right fielder.
 Although he was only six or seven, Scottie who was a next-door neighbor to David and Terry would play right field.

 Having found our team players, David, Terry, and I now had to find a field for practice and games.
 David asked his father about this matter, and Mr. Lewis or Gordie as I called him said we could use one of his cut straw fields for practice and games.
 The field was adjacent to a cornfield, and a long drive by a left-handed hitter like me into the tall corn plants would be a home run!